arungudelli/angularjswiki/content/en/material/menu/index.md

     </mat-menu>
 ```

-Now under frontend menu-list-item we have three sub menu items as Javascript,typescript and Angular.
+Now under frontend menu-list-item, we have three sub menu items as Javascript,typescript and Angular.

 Similarly for backend we have two sub menu list items as C# and Java.

 Now we will create second level sub menus by creating two new menu items as frontend and backend.